 The pastoral care of the pupils is of the utmost importance and all staff share in this responsibility.
 The House structure ensures that every pupil is carefully monitored; the Heads of House are the primary members of staff responsible for the pastoral care and wellbeing of their pupils alongside the Pastoral Deputy Head and the Head of Boarding.
-Every pupil also has a tutor throughout her time at St Mary's and the Heads of House work closely with the tutors.
-Teaching and boarding staff refer all matters of concern to the tutor and/or Head of House either by email or in person or by using the electronic boarding logs, or for low level concerns using the flags on the St Mary's App (SMAPP).
+Every pupil also has a tutor throughout her time at St Mary's and the Heads of House work closely with the tutors and the boarding staff.
+Teaching and boarding staff refer all matters of concern to the tutor and/or Head of House either in person or through CPOMS (Child Protection Online Management System) online reporting software or by using the electronic boarding logs, or the flags on the St Mary's App (SMAPP) for lower level concerns.

-Pupils are also made aware of the need to adjust their behaviour, where necessary, in order to reduce risks.
-This includes educating pupils, through regular internal and externally provided ICT safety talks, about the safe use of electronic equipment and access to the Internet.
+Pupils are also made aware of how to keep themselves as safe as possible and how to regulate their own behaviour, as well as how to recognise and report unacceptable behaviour from other children and adults.
+This includes educating pupils about online safety, through regular internal and externally provided ICT safety talks, about the safe use of electronic equipment and access to the Internet.
 The Relationships and Sex Education programme is a cross-curricular scheme described in the Relationships and Sex Education Policy (313a) which is taught throughout the age range.
 It is part of the PSHE education programme delivered during skills for life and other lessons and activities and is informed by the DfE Statutory Guidance RSE and Health Education July 2019.
-It includes helping pupils to understand the meaning of consent and to recognise that widely encountered everyday sexist stereotypes and everyday sexist language are unacceptable and can promote sexual abuse.
+It includes helping pupils to understand the meaning of consent and to recognise that widely encountered everyday sexist stereotypes and everyday sexist language are unacceptable and can promote sexual harassment and/or abuse.
+Pupils are also regularly reminded how to report concerns and incidents which occur both in and out of school, including online, and the support that they will be offered if an incident is reported.